 Taking place during the UK-wide Museums at Night festival in 2016, a series of events helped to bring the installation to life.
 Music, readings and special performances from Sion Parkinson told the story of Lake Semerwater and its mythical past.

 Artist David Murphy said:

 “Visitors to the Dales Countryside Museum will know that one of its most precious objects is a Bronze Age spearhead, found on the shores of Lake Semerwater in 1937.
 What many people won’t know is that – according to local folklore – a city once existed on the site of Lake Semerwater, but a curse sent it deep beneath the water.

 SPEAR reflects elements of Sir William Watson’s The Ballad of Semerwater, which famously recounts the tale of the lost city, and at the same time makes a physical link to the treasures the lake has bestowed on the area.
 In a way we’re returning the spearhead to the lake, where it was discovered”

 - The project is to bring together the origin mythology of the lake with archaeological finds

 - To create an atmospheric space to alter our perceptions of the surrounding landscape

 - An opportunity to create an extraordinary event

-Arts&Heritage has supported the nine participating museums throughout the process, sharing knowledge of presenting contemporary art projects and commissions in non-traditional art spaces.
+Arts&Heritage has supported the nine museums participating in Meeting Point throughout the process, sharing knowledge of presenting contemporary art projects and commissions in non-traditional art spaces.